-I use this concept a lot in my work in education, since as a basic story line it works perfectly well to describe each adventure that has an impact on us.
-Even every single day, we get out from our comfort zone (often unwillingly); live an experience – pleasant or not; meet people and face challenges; get some sort of learning or ‘reward’; develop a new potential or learn a lesson; and go back to square one.
+I use this concept a lot in my work in education since as a basic storyline it works perfectly well to describe each adventure that has an impact on us.
+Even every single day, we get out from our comfort zone (often unwillingly); live an experience – pleasant or not; meet people and face challenges; get some sort of learning or ‘reward’; develop a new potential or learn a lesson, and go back to square one.
 Ready to start all over again.

 We design experiential learning events (weekends, one-day, or more) based on this concept and the potential outcome is really powerful.
-We can become able to infuse with magic every moment of our life, just by drawing power from our own imagination.
+We can become able to infuse magic in every moment of our life, just by drawing power from our own imagination.
 One example of our work is here!

 But also, this can be a very useful road map to interpret my own experiences from everyday life.
-“Through storytelling we restore order with imagination”, Walt Disney (played by Tom Hanks) says in “Saving Mister Banks”.
+“Through storytelling, we restore order with imagination”, Walt Disney (played by Tom Hanks) says in “Saving Mister Banks”.
 Great quote, and nothing is more true.
-Our life would be a simple series of actions and facts – I wake up, I get up from bed, I eat breakfast… – but through the immense power of our imagination we are able to transform it into a story that makes sense, and can inspire, motivate, even heal.
+Our life would be a simple series of actions and facts – I wake up, I get up from bed, I eat breakfast… – but through the immense power of our imagination, we are able to transform it into a story that makes sense, and can inspire, motivate, even heal.
 To the point that it can (and should) be transmitted from person to person, and even to future generations.

 And to finish, a few videos I use to introduce the topic to learners and participants (of all ages).
 More material and resource on this topic will follow in future posts, I am sure :)